 o The variant has a low penetrance (i.e. it confers an increased risk of disease, but does not always cause disease), or

-(IMSGC) has another huge database of genetic information.
+The International MS genetics consortium (IMSGC) has another huge database of genetic information.
 They looked at data from 32000 people with MS and 36500 controls.
 The ostensibly disease-causing variant in NR1H3 was present in 31 people in each cohort.
 There was no association with disease risk or with disease sub-type.

 This disagreement highlights a few important issues surrounding the way MS genetics research is both done and reported.
 It emphasises that reporting of these kinds of discoveries should be circumspect, and should clearly distinguish between fact and hypothesis.
 Second, it highlights the merits and weakness of two very different approaches to discovering disease-associated gene variants: big data vs small data.
 Big, international consortia like ExAC and IMSGC have vast swathes of genetic data at their disposal and can work in a data-driven way to discover associations.
 Family-based case-control studies, on the other hand, try to work the other way up, in a hypothesis-driven way.
 The problem is that rare variants with a low penetrance are incredibly difficult to detect and validate using either of these approaches.
 Broadly speaking, small case-control studies are likely to yield false positive results, as people who are closely related will share rare genetic variants that may or may not be associated with disease risk.
 Using larger, international cohorts is more likely to yield false negatives, as it is impossible to have up-to-date clinical information on tens of thousands of people, and so lots of people in the apparently healthy control group may have various undiagnosed or undocumented medical problems.
 This makes it tricky to detect small associations between risk variants and disease.